thinktapper/DinderRN/README.md

 ## Why It’s Made

 Dinder is a passion project that solves a problem that many can relate to.
 I enjoy building fun, engaging things that add value to people’s lives.
 The idea driving Dinder fits this bill and is an excellent excuse to learn and play with new & exciting technologies.
-I initially started building [the app](https://github.com/thinktapper/dinder) for the browser, leveraging Next.js as a React framework and serverless API.
+I initially started building the <a href='https://github.com/thinktapper/dinder' target='_blank'>app</a> for the browser, leveraging Next.js as a React framework and serverless API.
 However, I knew its true user experience was destined for mobile phones.
 This codebase is now a viable user-facing client for Dinder’s new life as a native app on iOS, Android— and eventually web-based platforms.

 ## How It's Made

 This project was made using React Native and Expo.
-I used TailwindCSS for styling and Tanstack Query (React Query) for handling data communications with the backend, [Dinder Is Served](https://github.com/thinktapper/DinderIsServed).
+I used TailwindCSS for styling and Tanstack Query (React Query) for handling data communications with the backend, <a href='https://github.com/thinktapper/DinderIsServed' target='_blank'>DinderIsServed</a>.
 The Google Maps Places API was used to autocomplete feast locations & get detailed restaurant data.

 <details name="why-expo">
 <summary><i>Why Expo vs. plain React Native?</i></summary>